cloud-annotations/cloud-annotations/docs/_workshops/watson-studio-classification/preparing-training-data.md

 To use Cloud Annotations just navigate to [cloud.annotations.ai](https://cloud.annotations.ai) and click **Continue with IBM Cloud**.

-{% include responsive.html image="0a.CA_login.png" %}
+{% include responsive.liquid image="0a.CA_login.png" %}

 Once logged, if you don't have an object storage instance, it will prompt you to create one.
 Click **Get started** to be directed to IBM Cloud, where you can create a free object storage instance.

-{% include responsive.html image="1a.CA_no-object-storage.png" %}
+{% include responsive.liquid image="1a.CA_no-object-storage.png" %}

 You might need to re-login to IBM Cloud to create a resource.

-{% include responsive.html image="2a.IBM_login-to-create-resource.png" %}
+{% include responsive.liquid image="2a.IBM_login-to-create-resource.png" %}

 Choose a pricing plan and click **Create**, then **Confirm** on the following popup.

-{% include responsive.html image="3a.IBM_create-object-storage.png" %}
+{% include responsive.liquid image="3a.IBM_create-object-storage.png" %}

 Once your object storage instance has been provisioned, navigate back to [cloud.annotations.ai](https://cloud.annotations.ai) and refresh the page.

 The files and annotations will be stored in a **bucket**, You can create one by clicking **Start a new project**.

-{% include responsive.html image="4a.CA_create-bucket.png" %}
+{% include responsive.liquid image="4a.CA_create-bucket.png" %}

 Give the bucket a unique name.

-{% include responsive.html image="5.CA_name-bucket.png" %}
+{% include responsive.liquid image="5.CA_name-bucket.png" %}

 After your bucket is created and named, it will prompt you to choose an annotation type.
 Choose `Classification`.

-{% include responsive.html image="6a.CA_set-type-classification.png" %}
+{% include responsive.liquid image="6a.CA_set-type-classification.png" %}

 ## Labeling the data

 <!-- markdown list doesn't support include -->
 <ol>
   <li>Create the desired labels
-  {% include responsive.html image="create-label-button.png" %}
+  {% include responsive.liquid image="create-label-button.png" %}
   </li>
   <li>Upload a video or some images
-  {% include responsive.html image="upload-media-classification.png" %}
+  {% include responsive.liquid image="upload-media-classification.png" %}
   </li>
   <li>Select images then choose <code class="highlighter-rouge">Label</code> > <code class="highlighter-rouge">DESIRED_LABEL</code>
-  {% include responsive.html image="label-donuts.png" %}
+  {% include responsive.liquid image="label-donuts.png" %}
   </li>
 </ol>